clokam13/nodejs-api-container-tutorial/README.md

-# Containerizing a Node JS and Express REST API
+# Containerizing a Node JS and Express REST API | Tutorial and Sample Code

-In this repository you will find basic boiler plate code for building a Node JS and Express REST API.
+You can view this tutorial at my [**Youtube Channel**](https://youtube.com).

-Clone Git Repository for Node JS API
+In this repository you will find the code for a simple REST API built using Node JS and Express along with the Dockerfile for containerizing the API.

-NPM Install dependencies
+## What will you learn?

-Run API and showcase test in Postman
+- What are Containers?
-Create a route that will serve HTML with a Docker logo image Create dockerfile and dockerignore file
+- What is Docker?
-Explain dockerfile composition
+- Serve static (HTML/JPG) files in Express
-Build docker image with tag
+- Create a Dockerfile for Node JS
-Run container as a daemon
+- Build your Docker image
-Test in browser and postman
+- Run your Docker image as a container
-End Demo
+- Test your containerized REST API using Postman and Browser